Zangalewa: Shakira's remake: Waka Waka (This Time For Africa)

 The song became popular worldwide when Shakira released a variant in tribute to African music, titled "Waka Waka (This Time For Africa)" ahead of the 2010 World Cup in South Africa.
-Internet users, including Cindy Casares of the Latino culture blog Guanabee, noted the origin of the song, leading to rumours of plagiarism.
+Internet users, including Cindy Casares of the Latino culture blog Guanabee, noted the origin of the song, leading to allegations of plagiarism.
 Zé Bella found out about Shakira's version from an acquaintance in France and from Kojidie, who was living in the United States.
 By then, Golden Sounds had disbanded and Zé Bella had retired.
 In a 2010 interview with the Cameroon Tribune, he said that he was honored, "because Shakira is an icon of world music", while expressing that the band deserved royalties for the song.
 Dooh and Zé Bella held a press conference in Douala on 11 May 2010 with their manager, Didier Edo, who had negotiated an out-of-court settlement with Sony Music.
-Shakira's version was not ruled as plagiarism.